FynnHunt/space-game/README.md

 - Send ship to a waypoint
 - Dock ship at a waypoint
 - Persisting data between sessions on same device
 - Deployed to Github pages using the gh pages package.
-View the app at https://fynnhunt.github.io/STQS/ **note** there is currently a 404 error on the gh pages page. need to look in to this.
+View the app at https://fynnhunt.github.io/STQS/

 ## Improvements